ShaojunLab/TeaCNV/README.md

 ```

 We use the `count_lim` parameter to limit abnormally high peak counts, and it is recommended to use the 99% quantile count value.
+The `seu_resolution` parameter is the `resolution` to cluster cells in **Seurat**, use a value above 1.2 if you want to obtain a larger number of clusters (default 1.0).
+We set the minimum size of each clone through the `min_cells_in_group` parameter (default value is 20). `delt_lim` represents the relative CN ratio spacing of one absolute copy number change (default value is 0.3).
+The larger the delt_lim, the lower the clonal-level ploidy estimate.
 ```
 cnv_obj <- CreateTeaCNVObject(input = mtx,
                              annotationFile = cell_meta,